 Anti-racism in the workplace does not just fall on the shoulders of the employees.
 Employers must take an active and vocal role against it and lead the charge.
 Here are some suggestions to stop any type of discrimination in the workplace:

 Take a bold zero-tolerance stance against racism

 As an employer or supervisor, it is your duty to show others what behaviors and actions will not be tolerated, especially racism.
-If there is nothing in your employee handbook, make sure to add it in.
+If there is nothing in your employee handbook, make sure to add it.

 It’s important to create a safe space for others, even if it means not going directly to you.

-Focus on inclusivity for all in the workplace, not just diversity quotas
+Focus on inclusivity for all in the workplace

 A Harvard Business School study, among others, has stated that potential applicants may be less successful in getting an actual interview based on their name alone.